wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/button-user-input/includes/2-input-types.md

 1. Click on **+ New step** and search for SharePoint.
 Under **Actions** click on **Add attachment**.

-1. For Site Address click on the drop-down arrow, which is to the right, and select the site where your list is available.
-If the site doesn't appear, then click on **Enter custom value** and paste the site URL.
+1. For **Site Address**, click on the drop-down arrow, which is to the right, and select the site where your list is available.
+If the site doesn't appear, click on **Enter custom value** and paste the site URL.

-1. In List Name, select the Reported Property Damage list we created above.
+1. In the **List Name** field, select the Reported Property Damage list we created above.
 After the list is selected, the column names will appear below it.

 1. Click in the **Id** field and select **ID** dynamic content.